sirrodgepodge/simple-iso-fetch/README.md

 syncBindingsWithStore(simpleIsoFetch, store);
 ```
 ### Binding functions to API responses
-Here is an example of how to send a 'react-toastr' (http://tomchentw.github.io/react-toastr/) message upon error responses with a status code of 500 or greater
+Here is an example of how to send a 'react-toastr' (http://tomchentw.github.io/react-toastr/) message upon error responses with a status code of 500 or greater. <br>
+<i>(to actually get react-toastr fully working requires stylesheets as well, see a fully working example implemented <a href="https://github.com/sirrodgepodge/my-react-redux-universal-hot-example/blob/master/app/shared/App.js">here</a>, try logging in without creating a user.)</i>
 ```js
 // react-toastr library needs
 import {